nsacyber/Windows-Secure-Host-Baseline/Hardware/README.md

 1. Does the model ship with Secure Boot support?
 1. If the model ships with Secure Boot support, does the model ship with Secure Boot enabled by default?
 1. If the model did not initially support Secure Boot, can it be upgraded via a firmware update to support Secure Boot?
-1. If the model has UEFI firmware, does it implement the MemoryOverwriteRequestControl UEFI variable (aka Secure MOR)?
+1. If the model has UEFI firmware, does it implement the [MemoryOverwriteRequestControl/MemoryOverwriteRequestControlLock](https://msdn.microsoft.com/en-us/windows/hardware/drivers/bringup/device-guard-requirements) UEFI variables (aka Secure MOR) and enable the lock?
 1. Does the model support memory virtualization extensions (Intel VT-x/AMD-V)?
 1. If the model supports memory virtualization extensions, does it have memory virtualization extensions enabled by default in the firmware if a configurable option is provided?
 1. Does the model support IOMMU device virtualization extensions (Intel VT-d/AMD-Vi)?